zenzombie/the-canvas-method/README.md

 - I can emphasize it
 - I can leave it as-is
 - I can simply understand it better
-- I can repaint the past without changing it (memory is interpretive)
+- I can repaint the past without changing it

 ## License
 This project is licensed under CC BY 4.0.
 You are free to share and adapt the material with attribution.